null

 Make sure your baby is sleeping in a suitable sleeping bag or sleepsuit, so you aren't using any loose bedding that may be unsafe or baby can kick off.

-Introduce a comforter such as a Cuski prior to starting the program.
+If your baby is over 7 months of age, you can introduce a comforter such as a Cuski prior to starting the program.

 Are there any negative effects of verbal reassurance?